 Your teaching will, on the average, require approximately 10-17 hours per week.
 This will vary by the class and throughout the course of the semester.

 You will receive notification by email of your fall TA assignment in mid-July.
 Along with your assignment notification, we will include information about the Chemistry Department Orientation and Teaching Workshop as well as other useful material to help you prepare for your first year at MIT.
-Please be sure that we have a summer email address for you.
+Please be sure that your MIT email address is configured and that you are checking it regularly throughout the summer.
 If you have not received this information by the beginning August, call us!

 In the fall, TA assignments are based primarily upon faculty request, class size, your area of specialty, and prior laboratory/teaching experience.
-Please email Lynn Marie Guthrie-Libby by May, 11, 2013 to confirm your area of specialization in Chemistry.
+Please email firstname.lastname@example.org by May 15, 2019 to confirm your area of specialization in Chemistry.
 You will receive an email from Jennifer Weisman in early May with more detailed information about TA assignments, including the specific courses that use TAs.

 Recitation TAs are in charge of one or two smaller sub-groups of a lecture class.
 Recitations meet for one hour either once or twice a week, depending on the class.
 The purpose of the recitation TA is to help students understand the material covered in lecture and in their readings.
 How the TA chooses to cover this material is, for the most part, his or her choice.
 In recitation, most TAs spend a lot of time going over the assigned problem sets, discussing material covered in the professor's lectures, and bringing in new problems for the students to try.
 Recitation instructors also spend time outside of lecture and recitation meeting with students and grading problem sets.